Transparency – Reporting Transfers of Value to Healthcare Professionals

 - Airfares, accommodation and/or conference registration fees to attend medical education and/or as part of the provision of services.

-Celgene has prepared the Transparency report in accordance with the Medicines Australia Code of Conduct, Edition 18, and Australia’s privacy legislation.
+Celgene has prepared the Transparency report in accordance with the Medicines Australia Code of Conduct and Australia’s privacy legislation.
 The report identifies healthcare professionals by name where their consent has been provided.
 Where consent has not been provided the information is reported in aggregate.

-From 1 October 2016, reporting of these payments will be mandatory, and healthcare professionals should reasonably expect that all reportable payments occurring on or after that date will be disclosed, including the name and other required details of the healthcare professional.
+From 1 October 2016, reporting of these payments is mandatory, and healthcare professionals should reasonably expect that all reportable payments occurring on or after that date will be disclosed, including the name and other required details of the healthcare professional.

 The Transparency report is designed to be read on this website.
 It is also provided as a downloadable CSV file.